The Kalalau Trail: The Best Hike on Kauai, Hands Down

 The first ½ mile or so of the return was probably the toughest for me.
 It’s a pretty quick ascent back up from the beach and I was huffing and puffing!
 It’s hotter in the day and psychologically, it’s just less exciting when you know you’re just retracing your steps.

-Things to Know Before You Hike the Kalalau
+Getting Reservations to Hike the Kalalau Trail

 YOU HAVE TO HAVE RESERVATIONS FOR PARKING AND HIKING.
 This is new.
 In an effort to control crowds at Haena State Park (Ke’e Beach and the Kalalau Trailhead) after the historic flooding of April 2018, parking reservations are now required.
 You can make them online 30 days in advance at midnight Hawaiian Standard Time.
 And they usually sell out in less than a minute.